In-Home Dog Obedience Training

 Speaking of Socializing, follow us on Facebook and Instagram.

 What to do?
 Our first impulse is to comfort them.
-Unfortunately, this ‘comforting’ will probably sound a lot like praise to the pup which means we are reinforcing their frightened behavior!
+Unfortunately, this ‘comforting’ will probably sound a lot like praise to the pup which means we are accidentally reinforcing their frightened behavior!
 Probably not the best idea!
 We certainly don’t want to give a correction.

 This is what has worked for all three of my dogs: